History of the School of Nursing

 The first class of 28 students graduated in May 1977.
 This class designed the cap and pin.
 All 28 were successful on first writing of the State Board Exam.

 The School of Nursing has had multiple "homes" on the campus.
 Race Hall, houses on Oak Street (interesting places for labs, classrooms and offices), Brock Hall, the Guerry Center and now the Metro Building.

 In preparation for becoming a chapter in Sigma Theta Tau, the Beta Sigma Nu Honor Society was organized and recognized as a student organization October 18, 1978.
 The charter application was submitted to Sigma Theta Tau in October 1980 and the chartering ceremony for the Zeta Alpha Chapter of Sigma Theta Tau, International was held April 4, 1982.

-Over the years the School of Nursing has had as Director/Dean Dr. Marjorie Sczekan, Dr. Patricia Haase, Dr. Kay Chitty, Dr. Pamela Holder , Dr. Dana Hames Wertenberger, and the current Director, Dr. Kay Lindgren.
+Over the years the School of Nursing has had as Director/Dean Dr. Marjorie Sczekan, Dr. Patricia Haase, Dr. Kay Chitty, Dr. Pamela Holder , Dr. Dana Hames Wertenberger, Dr. Kay Lindgren, and Interim Director Dr. Chris Smith.

 The Master's degree as Clinical Nurse Specialist was approved in 1990 and the first students were admitted in 1991.
 In 1995 both the Nurse Anesthesia and the Family Nurse Practitioner master's were approved and the first students were accepted.